thojmr/KK_VREnhancement/README.md

 ## Features
 - Adds colliders to the VR controllers so you can use your hands for more than just menus.
 Go forth and Boop!

-`All other features were implemented by MainGamrVR repo, I recommend installing that plugin for VR gameplay`
+`All other features were implemented by MainGameVR repo, I recommend installing that plugin for VR gameplay`

 ## How to download